 Accounting is among the most popular and in-demand fields in the labor market, and it attracts professionals with varying levels of experience.
 The CPA designation is considered one of the top designations for accounting and finance professionals in many countries, and it’s an excellent gateway to high-level positions within organizations.
+If you prefer working at home you can even find companies that offer remote jobs in Atlanta or other parts of the US.
 In this post, we’ll cover some key points about what you can do with a career as a CPA.

 Accounting professionals with the CPA designation can easily find their place in public accounting.
 Businesses, government agencies, and other organizations hire professionals with the CPA designation to handle financial audits for their organization or industry.
 This is a lucrative career path you can take as a CPA.

 Public accountants perform a wide range of tasks, including preparing tax returns and financial statements, evaluating internal controls and procedures at banks or investment houses, auditing corporate accounts, assessing risk management programs, and developing budgets.
 Other professionals with the CPA designation are employed in government, serving as accountants for state and local governments.
 So, be sure to take that CPA test prep seriously so that you can ace the final tests.

 Many public accountants and other professionals with the CPA designation also provide consulting services to other organizations.
 This is a popular area for those interested in starting their firm, as it often involves setting your schedule and becoming an entrepreneur.
 Many larger accounting firms retain consultants on an as-needed basis to help them complete specialized projects.